simpsonjulian/puppet-wordpress/files/data/wordpress/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 = Does YARPP slow down my blog/server? =

 A little bit, yes.
-YARPP 3.0 introduced a new caching mechanism which greatly reduces the hit of the computationally intensive relatedness computation.
+However, YARPP 3.0 introduced a new caching mechanism which greatly reduces the hit of the computationally intensive relatedness computation.
 In addition, *I highly recommend all YARPP users use a page-caching plugin, such as [WP-SuperCache](http://ocaoimh.ie/wp-super-cache/).*

-If you are worried about your database load, do not manually build the cache—simply leave the "on the fly" caching option on, and it will build itself over time.
+If you find that the YARPP database calls are still too database-intensive, try turning off "cross relate posts and pages," not considering tags and/or categories in the Relatedness formula, and not excluding any tags and/or categories in The Pool.
+All of these will improve database performance.

 = I use DISQUS for comments.
 I can't access the YARPP options page! =